B-UMMI/chewBBACA/README.md

 Option 1 - Genome assemblies

-Include all genome assemblies in a directory and adapt the following command:
+Include all genome assemblies (complete or draft genome assemblies in Fasta format) in a directory and adapt the following template command:
 ```
 chewBBACA.py CreateSchema -i InputAssemblies -o OutputSchemaFolder --ptf ProdigalTrainingFile
 ```

 Option 2 - Adapt an external schema

-Include all loci files in a directory and adapt the following command:
+Include all loci files (one Fasta file per locus, each file contains all alleles for a specific locus) in a directory and adapt the following template command:
 ```
 chewBBACA.py PrepExternalSchema -i ExternalSchemaFastaFiles -o OutputSchemaFolder --ptf ProdigalTrainingFile
 ```